jackfood/Half-codeInterpreter/Readme.md

 - Click the "Enable Auto Paste & Execute" button to enable automatic code pasting and execution.

 - When enabled, the tool will periodically check your clipboard for Python code.
-If it detects valid Python code in your clipboard, it will automatically paste and execute it.
+If it detects the word 'import' in your clipboard, it will automatically paste and execute the code.

 - To disable this feature, click the "Enable Auto Paste & Execute" button again.

+## Running 'code.py'

+After setting up the requirements, you can run the 'code.py' file in your Python environment to launch the Python Code Runner Lite.

 ## Contributing